-During 2019, our Board held twelve meetings.
-During 2019, each incumbent director who served their full term and are standing for election attended 100% of the meetings of the Board of Directors and the meetings of those committees on which each incumbent director served, in each case during the period that such person was a director.
+During 2020, our Board held nine meetings.
+During 2020, each incumbent director who served their full term and are standing for election attended []% of the meetings of the Board of Directors and the meetings of those committees on which each incumbent director served, in each case during the period that such person was a director.
 The permanent committees established by our Board of Directors are the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee, descriptions of which are set forth in more detail below.
 Our directors are expected to attend each Annual Meeting of Stockholders, and it is our expectation that all of the directors standing for election will attend this year's Annual Meeting.
-Last year, all of our then-incumbent directors other than Dr. Harvey, Mr. Hoenlein and Mr. Lobell attended the 2019 Annual Meeting of Stockholders.
+Last year, all of our then-incumbent directors attended the 2020 Annual Meeting of Stockholders.